What are 3 important skills for teamwork and collaboration?

 Building a strong work environment based on teamwork and collaboration

 Even with these pieces in place, it takes time to build a strong work environment of effective teamwork and collaboration.
-But the skills required to get there are ones anyone can develop, and the tools that will help along the way are more accessible now than ever before.
+But the collaboration and teamwork skills required to get there are ones anyone can develop, and the tools that will help along the way are more accessible now than ever before.

 The post What are 3 important skills for teamwork and collaboration? appeared first on Appspace.